AdobeDocs/campaign-classic.en/help/rn/using/latest-release.md

 ---
 # Latest release{#latest-release}

-This page lists new capabilities, improvements and fixes coming with the **latest Campaign Classic Release Candidate version**.
+This page lists new capabilities, improvements and fixes coming with the **latest Campaign Classic Release**.

 >[!NOTE]
 >